 - Have completed productive postdoctoral research and demonstrated the ability to undertake independent investigator-initiated clinical research.

-- Be an ASCO Member or have submitted a membership application with the grant application.
-To apply for membership, or to renew your existing membership, please visit http://www.asco.org/membership.
+- Be an ASCO member or have submitted a membership application with the grant application.
+Visit ASCO Membership to join/renew online.

-- Be able to commit more than 50% of full-time effort in research (applies to total research, not just the proposed project) during the award period.
+- Be able to commit at least 50% of full-time effort in research (applies to total research, not just the proposed project) during the award period.

 - Have a mentor from the sponsoring institution who must provide a letter of support.
 If the mentor is not an ASCO Member, a supporting letter from an ASCO Member from the sponsoring institution must be included.